pottendo/pottendo-Pi1541/README.md

 - SoundOnGPIO = -1 turns sound completely off

 Still the legacy code can be built with support for all supported hardware variants, include PiZero, Pi1 and Pi2 variants - see build chapter _Build_.
-The floppy emulation is entirely untouched, so it's as good as it was/is in V1.24 - which is pretty good, IMHO! **Credits to Steve!**
+The floppy emulation is entirely untouched, so it's as good as it was/is in V1.25 - which is pretty good, IMHO! **Credits to Steve!**
+As the original source builds are provided in `orig-build`, the version using circle appends 'c', e.g. when displayed on the LCD.
 <br />

 ## Compatibility